joncrater/indexer/README.md

  The project is built with gradle.
 Build a distribution tarball with `./gradlew distTar`.
 This will generate a tarball of the project in `build/distributions`.

 ## Run

+Java 16 is required to build and run this project. https://openjdk.java.net/projects/jdk/16/

 ### In Place With Gradle